strash12/AdamPluto/README.md

 # AdalmPluto
-transferring data from a file to adam pluto
+transferring data from a file to adalm pluto